dzaridis/dzaridis/README.md

 Foundation Of Research and Technology (FORTH)
 Data analysis and machine learning engineering in computer vision
- July 2020 – Present 1⁄2 Ioannina,Greece
+***July 2020 – Present 1⁄2 Ioannina,Greece***
-• Data exploration through exploratory data analysis and descriptive statistics
+- Data exploration through exploratory data analysis and descriptive statistics
-• Implementation of deep segmentation networks and pipelines for the segmentation of the prostate gland in MRI images and deep classification networks for cancer identification
+- Implementation of deep segmentation networks and pipelines for the segmentation of the prostate gland in MRI images and deep classification networks for cancer identification
-• Application of Spectral Clustering and several Unsupervised learning algorithms for the segmentation of the peripheral zone of the prostate
+- Application of Spectral Clustering and several Unsupervised learning algorithms for the segmentation of the peripheral zone of the prostate
-• Radiomics classification converting image information into tabular data and performing deep classification networks for diagnosis and evaluation
+- Radiomics classification converting image information into tabular data and performing deep classification networks for diagnosis and evaluation
-• Experience in the implementation of a whole machine learning pipeline, from data curation, preprocessing, networks deployment to evaluation and presentation of the results
+- Experience in the implementation of a whole machine learning pipeline, from data curation, preprocessing, networks deployment to evaluation and presentation of the results
-• Implementation of a smart cropping pipeline in order to tackle class imbalance between pixels in Automated image segmentation tasks
+- Implementation of a smart cropping pipeline in order to tackle class imbalance between pixels in Automated image segmentation tasks